semente/bak/README.md

-Although not tested on BSDs, Mac OS X, cygnus and the like, it should work fine in any machine with *GNU coreutils, findutils, grep, bash, GnuPG* and *rsync* installed-feel free to send pull requests to increase compatibility and ease of deploy in systems other than GNU/Linux.
+Although not tested on BSDs, Mac OS X, cygnus and the like, it should work fine in any machine with *GNU coreutils, findutils, grep, bash, GnuPG* and *rsync* installed.
+Feel free to send pull requests to increase compatibility and ease of deploy in systems other than GNU/Linux.

 It is also required that you have a PGP key configured **and know how to handle GnuPG**.

-The initial version of this tool was written in less than a hour and I would keep it simple.
-I do not intend to add more features or let the code bloated, but any good idea is very welcome.
+The initial version of this tool was written in less than an hour and I kept it very simple.
+I do not intend to add more features or let the code become bloated, but any good ideas are very welcomed.
 Use the link https://github.com/semente/bak/issues to suggest any changes.

 ## Usage

-To run `bak` you must have these softwares installed in your computer:
+To run `bak` you must have the following software installed on your
+computer:

   - Bash
   - GNU Tar and Gzip